mhxie/AIRD/README.md

 - [ ] **GitHub Actions Support**: Integrating with GitHub Actions for automated runs, making AIRD more accessible and easier to deploy.
 - [ ] **Auto Tagging and Categorization**: Developing AI-driven features to automatically tag and categorize articles, refining content relevance.
 - [ ] **Performance Optimization**: Continual efforts to optimize code and processes for faster execution and lower resource consumption.
+- [ ] **Batch Processing**: Adding the ability to process tasks in batches for increased efficiency and scalability, reducing cost significantly.

 ## Contributing